Craig Hignett: Playing career

 Hignett left Barnsley in 2000 after 66 appearances and 35 goals for the club; he signed for Blackburn Rovers for a fee of £2.2 million.
-He helped Rovers regain their Premiership status and won a League Cup winners medal when Blackburn beat Tottenham Hotspur 2–1 in the 2002 final, with Hignett coming off the bench.
+He helped Rovers regain their Premiership status and won a League Cup winners medal when Blackburn beat Tottenham Hotspur 2–1 in the 2002 final, with Hignett coming off the bench in the 77th minute.

 However, in the 2002–03 season he only played three league games and one UEFA Cup game; Hignett was sent on loan to Coventry City halfway through the season but suffered a hairline fracture of his leg at Bramall Lane on 28 December 2002 which ended his loan spell.
 After returning, he scored on the final day of the season which was to prove to be his last appearance for Blackburn Rovers.
 He played 68 times and scored 14 goals for Rovers before being released.

 In 2003, he signed for Leicester City but struggled to get in the side, making only 15 appearances before going on loan back to Crewe Alexandra at the end of the 2003–04 season and playing another 15 games.
 He only scored once during his time at Leicester but it was a memorable goal: a crucial injury time equaliser against Arsenal.

 In 2004 he had a brief stint at Leeds United before signing for Darlington, where he scored on his debut.

-In Summer 2005 he signed a contract with Apollon Limassol in Cyprus playing 12 games leading the Limassol side to its 3rd Championship as the only undefeated team in whole Europe!
+In Summer 2005 he signed a contract with Apollon Limassol in Cyprus playing 12 games leading the Limassol side to its 3rd Championship as the only undefeated team in Europe.

 On 22 March 2007, Hartlepool United signed Hignett on a short-term contract.
 Hignett had been training with the club and had taken part in Reserve Team fixtures prior to signing up permanently.
 He left the club in May 2007.
 He subsequently joined Billingham Synthonia, for whom he made four appearances during the 2008–09 season, scoring two goals.

 In September 2007 Hignett starred in Sky1's Premier League All Stars, in which he helped Middlesbrough beat West Ham United in the final.